-Examples of uses of ionising radiation in industry and research into account through requirements applied to discharges of liquid and gaseous effluent.
-In the case of use for medical purposes, patient protection issues are also reviewed.
-For activities other than those subject to the special systems mentioned above, the licences are issued to the persons responsible for use of the ionising radiation.
-The fact that the responsibility is targeted on the user in no way means that the head of the company is relieved of his duty to provide the person in possession of the sources with all resources necessary for radiation protection, be they human (person with competence for radiation protection, medical physics expert), technical (premises and equipment conforming to current standards), organisational, or measurements (dosimetry).
-Some activities (e.g.: radiology facilities) are simply subject to notification.
-2 4 Radioactive waste
+For activities other than ICPEs, authorisations are issued to the persons in charge of using the ionising radiations.
+The fact that the responsibility is targeted on the user in no way means that the head of the company is relieved of his duty to provide the person in possession of the sources with all resources necessary for radiation protection, be they human (person with competence for radiation protection, medical radiation physics expert), technical (premises and equipment conforming to current standards), organisational, or related to measurements (dosimetry and measuring instruments).
+Some activities (e.g.: medical or dental radiology facilities) are simply subject to notification.